heavendata/heavendata.github.io/en/settings/asset-variants.md

 |Field|Description |
 |--|-- |
 |Width, height|Output size.
 Leave empty if you don't want to resize the image.
-|Resize mode| Defines if width x height should be fully filled (but image might be cropped) or if it should fit withing these dimensions (and in most cases, one side will we smaller than defined).
+|Resize mode| Defines if width x height should be filled (but the image might be cropped) or if it should fit within these dimensions (and in most cases, one side will be smaller than defined).
 We'll always keep the aspect ratio.
 |File format|Output file format

 ### Transformations